Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/README.md

 	> docker push registry/org/repository:image

-Lastly you must modify the provided kubernetes.yml to have the registry tag of the new image in the place of 'imagename'.
+Lastly you must modify the provided kubernetes.yml to have the registry tag of the new image in the place of the various '-image's.
 Now you are able to create the deployment in Kubernetes:

 	> kubectl create -f kubernetes.yml